 - The weekly video broadcasts on Facebook Live concluded in August.

-- Just launched: Join the private Facebook Group for updates and opportunities!
+- Join the Facebook Group for more updates and opportunities!

 Mind the Social Gap

 Welcome to the Social Gap Experiment!